June 6 Worship Service , Congregation in Praise & Prayer, Pastor Ron's Message, and Communion

-Join us for our March 23rd Worship Service
+Join us for our April 27th Worship Service.

 Announcements: Chris Buchanan